 Some of the configurations (those involving oauth2) require an Internet connected web browser.

 ...
-Remote config Use auto config? * Say Y if not sure * Say N if you are working on a remote or headless machine y) Yes n) No y/n> n For this to work, you will need rclone available on a machine that has a web browser available.
-Execute the following on your machine: rclone authorize "amazon cloud drive" Then paste the result below: result>
+Remote config Use auto config? * Say Y if not sure * Say N if you are working on a remote or headless machine y) Yes (default) n) No y/n> n For this to work, you will need rclone available on a machine that has a web browser available.
+For more help and alternate methods see: https://rclone.org/remote_setup/ Execute the following on the machine with the web browser (same rclone version recommended): rclone authorize "amazon cloud drive" Then paste the result below: result>

 Then on your main desktop machine